apparentorder/reweb/doc/loadtest.md

 So there you have an extremly high-available high-traffic Wordpress site with superb response times at ~$5 per day.

-That is a *huge lot* of traffic that most Wordpress installations will never see, not even close.
+That is ***a huge buttload of traffic that most Wordpress installations will never see***, not even close.
 And for every request less than that, you'll pay less.

-And also keep in mind that this is *without* any caching by a browser or by any CDN.
-If there'd been some CDN, pretty much all static requests would never hit the Lambda function, reducing the request count to maybe *one fifth* of the numbers above.
+And also keep in mind that this is ***without* any caching by a browser or by any CDN***.
+If there'd been some CDN, pretty much all static requests would never hit the Lambda function, reducing the request count to maybe ***one fifth*** of the numbers above.

 Also note we're not counting AWS egress traffic or RDS/Aurora costs.
 The database tends to be bored anyway -- for the above